qgemine/anm/README.md

 # Active Network Management Framework

 This notebook stands as a tutorial and as a showcase of the Python package we developped in order to promote the development of computational techniques for Active Network Management (ANM).
-ANM strategies relies on short-term policies that control the power injected by generators and/or taken off by loads in order to avoid congestion or voltage issues.
+ANM strategies rely on short-term policies that control the power injected by generators and/or taken off by loads in order to avoid congestion or voltage issues.

-The generic formulation of the ANM problem is motivated and described in [this paper](http://arxiv.org/pdf/1405.2806.pdf), which details also the procedure used for building the test case that is provided in the package.
+The generic formulation of the ANM problem is motivated and described in [this paper](http://hdl.handle.net/2268/173942), which details also the procedure used for building the test case that is provided in the package.

 ## 1. Simulator's basics